valine-dev/yacs/README.md

 DEBUG = false # DO NOT SET TO `true` WHEN EXPOSING TO PUBLIC!

 [app]
 # The app itself will only exposed through plain HTTP and it's strongly discorage to do so directly to public web.
-Use a reverse proxy to encrypt public connection over HTTP.
+Use a reverse proxy with TLS in front of the app.
 ip = "0.0.0.0"
 port = 8080